-Jumpers, skirts, and skorts - Girls is in PreK - 8 wear the Douglas plaid jumper or skirt (to be worn within 2 inches of the knee) available at the Dennis Uniform Company.
-Girls in grades 6-8 may wear the Dennis Uniform khaki skirt; no other brand of khaki skirts is allowed.
-Shorts should be worn under the jumper, skirt, or skort but may not be visible.
-Leggings may not be worn with the uniform.
-(Girls may wear tights during cold weather.)
+Jumpers, skirts, and skorts - Girls in PreK through 8th grade wear the Douglas plaid jumper, skirt or skort.
+It must be worn within 2 inches of the knee.
+Girls in 6th through 8th grade can also wear khaki skirts.
+It is recommended that shorts be worn under the jumper, skirt, or skort but should not be visible.
+Leggings and tights in complementary colors can be worn with the jumper, skirts or skorts.

 Pants - All pants must be a uniform-style pant.
-Students in grades PreK - 8 wear plain navy blue, regular navy corduroy, or cotton twill long pants, available at the Dennis Uniform Store.
-Students in grades 6 - 8 may wear Dennis Uniform Store khaki pants; no other brands of khaki pants are allowed.
-Pants must not have contrasting stitching or adornments, and be ankle length, straight legged, and hemmed to shoe tops.
-Pants must be worn snugly around the waist and may not be baggy and oversized.
+Students in grades PreK through 8th grade wear plain navy blue, regular navy corduroy, or cotton twill long pants.
+Students in 6th through 8th grade can also wear khaki pants.
+Pants can not have contrasting stitching or adornments.
+They must be ankle length, straight legged, and hemmed to the tops of shoes.
+Pants must be worn snugly around the waist and may not be baggy or oversized.
 No cargo-type pants are allowed.